marteinn/wagtail-alt-generator/README.md

 1. Register an account on [Microsoft Cognitive Service](https://www.microsoft.com/cognitive-services/)
 2. Retrive api key for the product `Computer Vision - Preview`
-3. Add the key in your django settings:
+3. Add the key to your django settings:
     ```
     COMPUTER_VISION_API_KEY = 'yourkey'
     ```